 End Rising is a blog about the end times as shown in the Bible.
 If you have done any research on this, you have found that there are several major divisions on what the end times will look like.
 Within those divisions there are smaller divisions.
 When I first started looking at it seriously, it frustrated me greatly.
-After all, if the scholars can’t agree, how am I going to be able which one is correct?
+After all, if the scholars can’t agree, how am I going to be able to tell which one is correct?

 I went to God (in prayer) in desperation and said, “If you don’t teach me, I’ll never figure it out.”
 God started taking me through several portions of Scripture and showing me how they fit together.
 Now, I know, I know – I’m probably not the only guy to ask God for help.
 So, if there’s someone else out there that says that he (or she) asked God for help and came up with different answers then we are back to the same original quandary.